Overview

 The typical useful life of medical compression socks is about six months.

-We are talking here about the therapeutic effect of compression stockings, not how they look.
+We are talking about the therapeutic effect of compression stockings rather than how they look.
 But, of course, the latter depends on how you maintain your socks.

 In conclusion

-We prepared this guide to help you learn more about compression stockings: what they are, their uses, types, compression levels, styles, etc.
+We prepared this guide to help you learn more about compression stockings.
+More specifically:

-Compression socks are a good solution for those who suffer from heavy, swollen, achy legs or venous diseases.
+Compression socks are a good solution for those with heavy, swollen, achy legs or venous diseases.

 Today's stockings provide everyday comfort and lightness while keeping your legs in good shape.